percona/k8spg-docs/docs/change-primary.md

         cluster1-instance1-ttm9-0             4/4     Running     0          23m   cluster1-instance1-ttm9   replica
         ```

-The primary now should be has successfully changed to `cluster1-instance1-bmdp`.
+The primary now should be changed to `cluster1-instance1-bmdp`.